 The battery life is one of the areas where Edge 1040 (Solar) crushes Karoo 2.

-The Edge 1040 has a claimed battery life of up to 35 and Edge 1040 Solar up to 45 hours in ideal conditions.
+The Edge 1040’s battery life is claimed to be up to 35 hours, and the Edge 1040 Solar’s up to 45 hours in ideal conditions.

 The battery life in the battery saver mode of Edge 1040 is up to 70 hours, and Edge 1040 Solar is up to 100 hours.
 Crazy.

-Karoo 2, on the other hand, has one of the shortest claimed battery live of modern bike computers – 12 hours.
+On the other hand, Karoo 2 has one of the shortest battery life of modern bike computers—only 12 hours.

 The Edge 1040 lasted about 31 and a half hours with a connected Varia radar, HR sensor, power meter, and phone.
 I had navigation turned on during about 30% of the rides.